Retail and trade

 While constant growth and change can be challenging, it can also bring about new opportunities and innovations.
 Businesses in the retail trade sector must address these challenges and opportunities in order to stay relevant and maintain their competitive edge.

 Competition is strong in the retail sector so it is critical for businesses to provide a memorable shopping experience, both in-store and online, and deliver high-quality products.
-Before this happens, however, retail businesses need to have the right business and taxation structures in place.
-For franchised and multinational retail businesses, it is particularly important to establish the right foundations from the outset in order to proactively address any challenges that may arise as you expand to additional locations or consider acquisition opportunities.
+But before this, retail businesses need to have the right business and taxation structures in place.
+For franchised and multinational retail businesses, it is particularly important to establish the right foundations from the outset to proactively address any challenges that arise as you expand to additional locations or consider acquisition opportunities.

 The influx of consumers to online shopping means retailers must develop a strong online presence and branding to build trust, remain competitive and effectively market to a range of audiences.
 In the wholesale and distribution channels, engaging in export marketing channels, such as trade shows, exhibitions, roadshows and engagement with local international trade offices, remains a key opportunity.

-Whether you run a retail business or trade in wholesale distribution and import channels, our advisors can help you establish the foundations for success now and into the future.
-With Pitcher Partners, you’ll gain access to experienced experts who not only provide the technical knowledge to ensure your business is profitable but also have a deep understanding of the unique challenges you may face.
+Whether you run a retail business or trade in wholesale distribution and import channels, our advisors can help you establish the foundations for success.
+With Pitcher Partners, you’ll gain access to industry experts who not only provide the technical knowledge to ensure your business is profitable but have a deep understanding of industry-specific challenges

-We also provide professional support to businesses in the retail trade sector through events, surveys and benchmarking studies.
-These activities keep us abreast of the major issues facing all aspects of the sector, so our advice is always current, addresses your challenges and proactively identifies potential risks and opportunities.
+On top of tailored advice and support, we provide valuable insights to retail and trade businesses through events, surveys, and benchmarking studies.
+These activities keep our clients abreast of the major issues facing all aspects of the sector, ensuring our advice is always current, addresses your challenges and proactively identifies risks and opportunities.